MathisSinet/exponential_idle_CTs/README.md

 ## Collatz Conjecture

-Custom Theory about the Collatz Conjecture, reboot of the original version by [prop](https://github.com/propfeds), developed with d4Nf6Bg51-0.
+Custom Theory about the Collatz Conjecture, reboot of the original version from [prop](https://github.com/propfeds), developed with d4Nf6Bg51-0.
 WIP

 Check out [the original version](https://github.com/propfeds/collatz-conjecture).